Skip to main content

 Factor #2.
 Subscription App Optimization

-When investors are looking for an app to buy, they carefully analyze these three metrics in order to understand the health, app monetization level, and the willingness of the users to pay and subscribe.
-For example, an app has 1,600 daily downloads, and the free trial conversion is 13.9%, which means from this 1,600, 13.9% converting to free trial.
-Then users start using your app, and, the activations from them are 30%.
+When investors are considering purchasing an app, these are the metrics they analyze closely.
+They want to understand how healthy the app is, how well it monetizes, and how eager users are to pay and subscribe.
+For example, if an app has 1,600 daily downloads, and the free trial conversion is 13.9%, which means from this 1,600, 13.9% converting to free trial.
+Then users start using your app, and the activations from them are 30%.
 The benchmark for a good health indicator for a subscription app is beyond the 10% conversion to free trial and 30% and above for the activation to become a paid user.

 Let’s see what happens if we optimize it.
-Let’s say the yearly subscription price is $6,99, downloads are 1,600, the free trial conversion is $13.9, and activation is 30%, resulting in a daily revenue of $466.
+Suppose your yearly subscription is $6.99, and you’re pulling in 1,600 downloads with a 13.9% free trial conversion and a 30% activation rate.
+That adds up to a daily revenue of $466.
 Now we increase each indicator by 10%.

 Factor #3.
 The Insane Power of Multipliers